 Disabilities may affect a customer's ability to understand the nature and consequences of their decision.
-If the FSP was on notice of a customer's incapacity yet proceeded anyway, we may set aside a contract or transaction.
+If the financial firm was on notice of a customer's incapacity yet proceeded anyway, we may set aside a contract or transaction.

-The FSP will be on notice if its employees were aware, or ought to have been aware, of a customer's incapacity.
-However, FSP employees are entitled to assume an elderly person has capacity unless there are indications to the contrary.
+The financial firm will be on notice if its employees were aware, or ought to have been aware, of a customer's incapacity.
+However, financial firm employees are entitled to assume an elderly person has capacity unless there are indications to the contrary.
 Indications might include if the customer:

-does not seem to understand the transaction, or its effect on their account or financial position

-- does not seem to understand what is being suggested by the FSP or third party, or what their options are - seems confused about the state of their account and, despite explanation, appears to remain confused.
+- does not seem to understand the transaction, or its effect on their account or financial position - does not seem to understand what is being suggested by the financial firm or third party, or what their options are - seems confused about the state of their account and, despite explanation, appears to remain confused.

-We consider the FSP is on actual notice of incapacity if it has received a copy or notification of an order made by a court or tribunal to:
+We consider the financial firm is on actual notice of incapacity if it has received a copy or notification of an order made by a court or tribunal to:

-- appoint a quardian or administrator, or - to otherwise make formal arrangements for a person's financial affairs on the basis of incapacity.
+- appoint a guardian or administrator, or - to otherwise make formal arrangements for a person's financial affairs on the basis of incapacity.

-The FSP would also be considered on notice if it received a medical report to the effect that the customer did not have capacity.
+The financial firm would also be considered on notice if it received a medical report to the effect that the customer did not have capacity.